FortiNAC-F

 Events and Alarms:

 The event can be filtered on the required time period covering only the time when the issue happened.
-The results can also be exported in different file formats, the CSV format could be a best fit in case it need to be uploaded in TAC support ticket:
+The results can also be exported in different file formats, the CSV format could be the best fit in case it needs to be uploaded inthe TAC support ticket:

 dates-event.PNG

-The example below shows a correlation between the information shown in the GUI and same event recorded also in the master log file.
-The information shown in the GUI is stored separately in the DB.
+The example below shows a correlation between the information shown in the GUI and the same event recorded also in the master log file.
+The information shown in the GUI is stored separately in the database.

 FGT-events.png

-The logs in output master will show a more extended view of this events, in case when specific debugs are enabled more information will be available.
+The logs in the output master will show a more extended view of these events, in the case when specific debugs are enabled more information will be available.

 yams.TelnetServer INFO :: 2024-03-08 10:48:22:239 :: #441 :: Warning: failed to create an SSH2 session for FGT-61E at 192.168.255.0